CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 5: Content Safety & Filtering.md

 - Task 3: Apply content safety enforcement rules in API Management

 ## Task 1: Review content safety capabilities and configuration in AI Foundry

+In this task, you will explore and test the various content safety capabilities available in Azure AI Foundry, including text, image, and multimodal moderation, groundedness detection, prompt shields, and protected material detection.

+### Introduction

 **Azure AI Content Safety** helps detect and prevent harmful user-generated and AI-generated content in applications and services.
 Its features ensure that text, images, and other media align with your organization’s content safety guidelines.